mui/material-ui/CONTRIBUTING.md

 ##### ci/circleci: checkout

-A preflight check to see if the dependencies and lockfile is ok.
+A preflight check to see if the dependencies and lockfile are ok.
 Running `yarn` and `yarn deduplicate` should fix most of the issues.

 ##### ci/circleci: test_static

-Checks code format and lints the repository.
+Checks code format, and lints the repository.
 The log of the failed build should explain how to fix the issues.

 ##### ci/circleci: test_unit-1